jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     |
     ...

-  the split_ :doc:`method </functions/functions>` looks like a good solution since it splits up a word on a given separator
+  the `str.split`_ :doc:`method </functions/functions>` looks like a good solution since it splits up a word on a given separator

 test_splitting_a_string
 ========================================================